 Although the two terms may be used interchangeably, they are different drastically as it depends on the group they belong to.
 A trader commits his/her time, energy and resources in executing trades for at least 16 hours a week, trades nearly every day the market is open and keeps records to master the market tide while an investor is considered to be in the trade or business of buying and selling securities occasionally because he/she has a full-time job.

 Invariably, when it comes to payment of tax, the trader can deduct his expenses, while the investor’s deductions are most times limited.

-Taxes can not be evaded if one doesn’t want to risk an imposition of fine or a jail term.
+Taxes can not be evaded if one doesn’t want to risk an imposition of a fine or a jail term.
 But having highlighted the differences in various countries’ tax systems and their impacts, it behooves me to note some important tips, which will be helpful to day traders in their trading activities pari passu remittance of taxes.

-Firstly, fighting against ignorance is the most expedient as there is need for traders to get acquainted with the taxation systems peculiar to their countries and particularly to their trades.
+Firstly, fighting against ignorance is the most expedient as there is a need for traders to get acquainted with the taxation systems peculiar to their countries and particularly to their trades.
 They also need to understand the section of the country’s law on taxation.

-In addition, when in total confusion, a tax advisor is the best to consult.
+Besides, when in total confusion, a tax advisor is the best to consult.
 Although no one likes to pay them, but they are a necessary thorns in the human flesh as it is advisable to consult them once every year and regularly to seek advice.

 There are several software and calculators, designed to help simplify the process by transferring all the required data from your online broker, into your day trader tax preparation software

 Lastly, traders are enjoined to keep proper records of trading activities by making a note of, the security, the time and date of purchase, cost, sales proceeds, sale date and other relevant information.